 215/75R15 is the biggest size you can fit at stock height without trimming.

-The off-road dimensions on the Jimny’s are what most 4 wheel drives dream of.
-These are such nimble little vehicles which puts the bigger vehicles to shame on even the toughest of tracks.
+The off-road dimensions on the Jimny’s are what most 4-wheel drives dream of.
+These are such nimble little vehicles that put the bigger vehicles to shame on even the toughest of tracks.
 They’ve amassed quite a loyal following right around the world and we’re seeing more and more customized Jimny’s with oversized tires popping up all over.

-The next part of this article will discuss what the biggest tires are you can fit without any modifications to the 2019 Suzuki Jimny.
+The next part of this article will discuss the biggest tires you can fit without any modifications to the 2019 Suzuki Jimny.

 Biggest Tire You Can Fit On a 2019 Suzuki Jimny

-Bigger tires don’t only look good, but also offer more stability off-road, improved ground clearance as well as improve the break over angles if you venturing off-road.
-All plusses when you consider the outlay, since big tires are always going to be an expensive outlay.
-But it’s not all positive unfortunately, and we’ll get more into the negatives a bit later.
+Bigger tires don’t only look good but also offer more stability off-road, improved ground clearance as well and improved break-over angles when tackling steep offroad obstacles.
+All plusses when you consider the financial outlay since big tires are always going to be an expensive modification.

 So as mentioned from the outset, the 215/75R15 is the largest tire you can fit on the stock 2019 Suzuki Jimny.
 What advantage does that have over the stock tires?